triggermesh/knative-training/knative.md

 * It provides APIs to build serverless workloads
 * Serving gives you scale to zero
 * Eventing allows you to trigger function when events happen
+* Multicloud service integration is possible with Knative
+* TriggerMesh gives you a Platform to do it simply

 Serverless is more than FaaS, it blends Event Driven Architecture (EDA) with new containerized workloads.